CBD for Pain | Science | CBDnerds 2021

 First, you should consider which method of CBD administration is best for your symptoms.
 Generally speaking, there are four main ways to use CBD:

-- Orally as capsules, gummies, or other edibles and drinks
+- Orally as capsules (American Shaman offers a high-quality version), gummies, or other edibles and drinks

 - Sublingually as CBD oil (tinctures)